maxplomer/volt-tutorial/README.md

     $ cd volt-tutorial-aws
     $ nohup bundle exec volt server -p 1234 &

+You can set the environment variable for the cloud database with following command, or install mongo to the server in next section

+    $ export COMPOSEIO_URI="mongodb://db-user:db-password@candidate.52.mongolayer.com:10585/volt-tutorial"

 ### install mongo to aws server using ubuntu 14